SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ReferenceAndValueTypes.rst

        - For example, a file on disk or a view on screen.
        - Needs stable identity or custom init/deinit
        - Ok, use a class.
-    * Structs are value types.
-       - They help you avoid unintentional shared  state.
-       - They're easier to reason about, which means fewer bugs.
     * Classes have more dynamic behavior, which comes at a cost.
        - If you don't need it, don't pay for it.
        - ARC and heap allocation are more expensive than static stack allocation.